tintoy/rx-akkadotnet/README.md

 This library was originally used to sketch out ideas, but is now being actively developed based on community feedback.
 Contributions or contributors are welcome :)

+Note that this targets .NET Core, and so if you want to work with it you'll need to add the [Akka.NET CoreCLR package feed](NuGet.config) to your NuGet.config.

 Functionality currently includes:
 * Wrap an `IActorRef` in an `IObserver`
    * Uses the actor's designated scheduler to deliver messages to it